 We want Australian workers to be able to go home safely at the end of each day to their family and friends.

-So occupational hygienist use science and technology to measure worker exposures, engineer controls to improve the workplace and implement appropriate control strategies like administrative controls and finally personal protective equipment.
-To protect worker’s health we assess the risks of hazards and improve working conditions and working practices.
+Occupational hygienists use science and technology to measure worker exposures, assess worker risks and develop controls to improve the workplace environment.
+Occupational hygienists can provide advice on control strategies including hazard elimination, engineering modifications, administrative controls and finally personal protective equipment.
+We focus on worker health protection by assessing the risk of hazards and improving work conditions and work practices.

-Hazards frequently encountered are noise, vibration, sources such as trucks and tools, chemicals from processing and maintenance tasks as well as dusts such as asbestos respirable silica, coal dusts and diesel exhaust particulate.
-In times of climate change issues such as heat stress from elevated ambient temperatures, bush fires and well as moulds from floods, need to have the risks understood and properly managed so people are safe to go home.
+Health hazards frequently encountered in the workplace include noise, whole body and hand arm vibration from tools and mobile equipment, chemicals from processing and maintenance activities as well as dusts such as asbestos, respirable crystalline silica, coal dust and diesel exhaust particulate.
+In times of climate change, issues such as heat stress from elevated ambient temperatures, bush fires, as well as moulds from floods, also pose significant risks to workers and occupational hygienists can provide assessment and management of these hazards to ensure the continued health of all workers.

-There are a number of different ways workers can be exposed to hazards.
-We can provide the expertise and technical knowledge to help.
+There are many ways that workers can be exposed to health hazards.
+Occupational hygienists provide the expertise and technical knowledge to help manage these risks